-ade ishs (/ʌdɛ ɪʃ/) is a composer, a pianist, and a bandleader residing in Melbourne, Australia.
-His musical style revolves around contemporary jazz, classical, folk, and meditational.
-With eight albums bearing his name, his music has been described as “strong … and beautiful” (Ivan Lloyd, ABC Jazz, November 2013), “sensational and colourful” (Angela Jones, Inner FM, August 2014), and “expressive” (Steve Sedergreen, October 2014).
+With eight albums bearing his name, Indonesia-born ade ishs celebrates stylistic diversity as reflected in his eclectic repertoire.
+His music has been described as “strong … and beautiful” (Ivan Lloyd, ABC Jazz, November 2013), “sensational and colourful” (Angela Jones, Inner FM, August 2014), and “expressive” (Steve Sedergreen, October 2014).

 After living his formative years in Indonesia, ade migrated to Australia.
 He has performed with Dung Nguyen (Way Out West — Australia), Geoff Kluke (Australia), Daigo Nakai (Germany), Benny Likumahuwa (Indonesia), Candra Malik (Indonesia), Reyharp (Germany), Zamil Idris (Malaysia), and many other musicians in Australia and Indonesia of various genres.

-Up to this year, he led The ishs/Allen Project, who garnered critical acclaim from Australian and international media: “very accomplished” (Tom Tom, USA, April 2015), “cracking” (Eastside FM Sydney, Australia, April 2015), “very uplifting” (Jazzwise, UK, March 2015), and “life-affirming” (Loudmouth, Australia, September 2017).
+ade used to lead The ishs/Allen Project, who garnered critical acclaim from Australian and international media: “very accomplished” (Tom Tom, USA, April 2015), “cracking” (Eastside FM Sydney, Australia, April 2015), “very uplifting” (Jazzwise, UK, March 2015), and “life-affirming” (Loudmouth, Australia, September 2017).
 To further exhibit his finesse in composition and arrangement, he currently leads his trio and eMotion Band as well as directing The Bridge.